Ali-Prm/Shelter_Location/README.md

 2. $c_j$ capacity of shelters (thousand people)
 3. $h_i$ number of evacuees from node $i$ seeking shelters
 4. $n_j$ binary parameters that shows if shelter at site $j$ is safe to be opened
-5. $t'_{i,j}$ travel time between demand nodes and candiadate location based on the people's trial-and-error behavior
+5. $tilde{t_{i,j}}$ travel time between demand nodes and candiadate location based on the people's trial-and-error behavior
 6. $\gamma$ assumed travel time for the people not accommodated in shelters.